RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/GeometryOptimizationRosettaQM.md

 <br />
 <br />

+The following SCOREFXNS shows how each of the ScoreFunction block is set up for each region and how the MultiScoreFunction blocks are set up.
+To learn more about:
+- ScoreFunction block: [Go here]
+- MultiScoreFunction block: [Go here]

 ```xml
         <SCOREFXNS>
             <!-- In order to do multi-scale modeling, we need to set up the different score function that will used for the different regions of your system.  -->